 We accept credit exposure related to our credit sensitive assets at levels we deem prudent within the context of our overall investment strategy.
 We attempt to manage this risk through careful asset selection, pre-acquisition due diligence, post-acquisition performance monitoring, and the sale of assets where we identify negative credit trends.
 We may also manage credit risk with credit default swaps or other financial derivatives that we believe are appropriate.
 Additionally, we may vary the mix of our interest rate and credit sensitive assets or our duration gap to adjust our credit exposure and/or improve the return profile of our assets, such as when we believe credit performance is inversely correlated with changes in interest rates.
 Our credit risk related to derivative and repurchase agreement transactions is largely mitigated by limiting our counterparties to major financial institutions with acceptable credit ratings or to registered central clearinghouses and monitoring concentration levels with any one counterparty.
 We also continuously monitor and adjust the amount of collateral pledged based on changes in market value.

-There is no guarantee that our efforts to manage credit risk will be successful and we could suffer losses if credit performance is worse than our expectations or our counterparties default on their obligations.
-Excluding central clearing exchanges, as of December 31, 2022, our maximum amount at risk with any counterparty related to our repurchase agreements and derivative agreements was approximately 4% and less than 1%, respectively, of tangible stockholders' equity.
+However, our efforts to manage credit risk may be unsuccessful and we could suffer losses as a result.
+Excluding central clearing exchanges, as of December 31, 2023, our maximum amount at risk with any counterparty related to our repurchase agreements and derivative agreements was less than 3% and 1%, respectively, of tangible stockholders' equity.